anolilab/unplugin-favicons/.github/CONTRIBUTING.md

 The process described here has several goals:

--   Maintain vite-plugin-favicon's quality
+-   Maintain vite-plugin-favicon’s quality
 -   Fix problems that are important to users
 -   Engage the community in working toward the best possible vite-plugin-favicon
--   Enable a sustainable system for vite-plugin-favicon's maintainers to review contributions
+-   Enable a sustainable system for vite-plugin-favicon’s maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers:

 1. Follow all instructions in [the template](PULL_REQUEST_TEMPLATE.md)
 2. Follow the [styleguides](#styleguides)
-3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing <details><summary>What if the status checks are failing?</summary>
+3. After you submit your pull request, verify that all [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) are passing <details><summary>What if the status checks are failing?</summary>
    If a status check is failing,
    and you believe that the failure is unrelated to your change,